-BUSN605 • Data and Decision Making (BUAG)
+BUSN605 • Data and Decision Making

 Study of quantitative and qualitative research principles.
 Learners will develop an ability to effectively evaluate and act upon common types of research reports and data relating to applications in business.
 The goal is to develop the skills and knowledge necessary to make ethical and effective business decisions using data.
-Prerequisites: BUSN505 and BUSN600.
+Prerequisite: LEAD611 or ORGL600.

-BUSN610 • Organizational Behavior (BUAG)
+BUSN610 • Organizational Behavior

 Broad examination of existing theory and research surrounding organizational behavior.
-Exploration of concepts including individual motivation; decision making; interpersonal communication and influence; and small group behavior including intergroup conflict and cooperation in order to develop the capacity to think strategically about organizations.
+Exploration of concepts including individual motivation, decision making, interpersonal communication and influence, and small group behavior-including intergroup conflict and cooperationin order to develop the capacity to think strategically about organizations.
 Focus is on the ways organizational members affect one another, including frameworks for developing diverse, functional, and ethically sound organizational environments.
-Prerequisites: BUSN600 and BUSN605.
+Prerequisites: BUSN 605, LEAD611.

-BUSN615 • Managerial Accounting (BUAG)
+BUSN615 • Managerial Accounting

+(BUAG.
+ORLG.
+SLDG)

 Examination of core managerial accounting concepts and their applications in modern organizations.
 Exploration of best practices and emerging trends in accounting with a focus on managerial decisions.
 Research of topics and cases may include ethics, environmental accounting, long-term versus short-term profitability, constraint management, technology, cost structures, and controls.
-Prerequisites: BUSN600 and undergraduate accounting course.
+Prerequisite: LEAD611 or ORGL600.